 If an employee’s injury is found to be compensable under the U. T. System Workers’ Compensation Insurance Program, the employee is entitled to all health care that

-4.3 enhances the ability of the employee to return to or retain employment.
+c) enhances the ability of the employee to return to or retain employment; and

-5.1 To use paid leave in lieu of receiving TIBS.
+a) use paid leave in lieu of receiving TIBS.
 If this option is chosen, all sick leave must be exhausted.
-Once sick leave has been exhausted, then one or more weeks of other paid leave may be used to remain on the employer's payroll.
+Once sick leave has been exhausted, the employee may elect to use any portion of other available leave to remain on the employer’s payroll.

-5.2 To be placed on leave without pay status immediately and begin receiving TIBS.
+b) be placed on leave without pay status immediately and begin receiving TIBS.
 An employee must be advised that there is a seven-day waiting period before TIBS are payable.
-However, if disability extends to 14 days after the first day of disability, the Carrier will then issue a TIBS payment for the first seven days (waiting period).
+If disability lasts for 14 or more days, the employee will be paid TIBS for the seven-day waiting period.

-6.2 Any beneficiary claiming entitlement to receive death benefits must first file a "Statement of Beneficiary" form with both the U. T. System Workers' Compensation Insurance office and the Texas Department of Insurance - Division of Workers' Compensation (TDI-DWC).
-More detailed instructions regarding claims for death benefits may be obtained by calling the U. T. System Workers' Compensation Insurance office.
+9.2 Any beneficiary claiming entitlement to receive death benefits must first file a “Statement of Beneficiary” form with both the U. T. System Workers’ Compensation Insurance office and the Texas Department of Insurance - Division of Workers' Compensation (TDI-DWC).

-7.4 Nothing in this policy is intended to be a waiver of any of the legal rights of the U. T. System.
+10.4 Nothing in this policy is intended to be a waiver of any of the legal rights of U. T. System.

-7.5 The U. T. System shall cooperate with TDI-DWC and the Texas Department of Assistive and Rehabilitative Services in seeking to provide rehabilitation to disabled employees.
+10.5 U. T. System shall cooperate with TDI-DWC and the Texas Workforce Commission (TWC) in seeking to provide rehabilitation to disabled employees.